 Can you claim VAT on staff Christmas party or your director’s annual work Xmas party?
 When we investigate can you claim VAT back on staff Christmas party or can you claim VAT on staff entertaining, please be aware that the official guidance.
 HMRC VAT Notice 700/65 states when you can claim VAT on staff entertainment and how VAT treatment works.
 In VAT 700/65, it explains that you can claim VAT on staff meals.
 What’s more, it also explains that you can claim VAT on staff entertainment for your business.

-When you hold an Annual Event, as is the case with all other business expenses that you incur, please make sure that you obtain a receipt.
+When you hold an Annual Event, as is the case with all other business expenses you incur, please make sure that you obtain a receipt.

 Besides your Christmas party allowance/ Annual Event allowance, when you run a UK limited company you can also pay trivial benefits to directors and staff.
+Another area you can consider is business gifts.

 Your limited company annual event or office Xmas party is an excellent way to let your hair down and should be a day or night to remember.
 Indeed, the staff Christmas party or event you hold will come after the daily stresses of work.
 If the combined total cost of your contractor company annual event or events is within the £150 exemption, including VAT, and is available to all employees then your company will save Corporation Tax and it can also claim the VAT element for staff.
 Please refer to VAT Notice 700 65 for guidance on the VAT element.